dovetail-genomics/Omni-C/docs/source/fastq_to_bam.rst

 |clock| The full command above, with 2M read pairs on an Ubuntu 18.04 machine with 16 CPUs and 64GiB was completed in less than 5 minutes.
 On the same machine type.

-|clock| The full command above, with 2M read pairs on an Ubuntu 18.04 machine with 16 CPUs and 64GiB was completed in less than 5 minutes.
-On the same machine type.

 .. |clock| image:: /images/clock.jpg
            :scale: 5 %